pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
-8. (10pts) Go to bitbucket.org and create an account there if you do not have one already.
+6. (10pts) Go to bitbucket.org and create an account there if you do not have one already.
 This site will be where you turn in your labs for this class.
-For each lab, you will create a separate project (with a descriptive name, such as ECE382-Lab1).
-Each repository will be private, and you will add your instructor with read permissions to each repository.
-For full points on this question, send your instructor an email with your bitbucket username before this assignment is due.
+You will create one repository (with a descriptive name, such as ECE382-YourLastName) for all Lab turn in requirements.
+For each lab, you will create a separate folder under this repository (with a descriptive name, such as Lab1-YourLastName).
+Your repository will be private, and you will add your instructor with read permissions to the repository.
+For full points on this question, give your instructor access before this assignment is due.
 <br>
 <br>